tanatiem/campaign-response/README.md

 ![Data](https://user-images.githubusercontent.com/11977931/178426327-7a235d1f-594c-4c56-a1cb-9bcde402eb64.png)

 ## Cohort Analysis
-As a part of exploratory data analysis, for this particular transactional data, we can make a Cohort Chart like this below picture.
+As a part of exploratory data analysis, we can make the Cohort Chart from our transaction data like this below picture.
 We group customer together based on their first transaction month as in the same cohort.
 Starting from the cohort month (Y axis), for each passing month (X axis), you can see the numbers.
 These numbers represent the `Retention Rate` for each cohort and month.

 For example, for all the customers who start visiting our business in `2011-05` (Cohort 2011-05), at the `3rd` month after their first visits, there are `37%` of customers from this cohort come back and purchase again.